chiaratardioli/aws-restart-journey/Labs/Servers/EC2_Instances.md

 ![My Istance from Management Console](./istance-console.png)

-## Task 2: Logging in to the bastion host
+## Task 2: Connect to the bastion host using the Management Console
 Here I used EC2 Instance Connect to log in to the bastion host that created in the previous task.

 1. On the EC2 Management Console, from the list of EC2 instances displayed, I selected the check box for the bastion host instance.